misiektoja/xbox_monitor/docs/configuration.md

 ## Webhook Settings

 Alerts can also be delivered to a **Discord** channel or an **ntfy** topic.
-The webhook channel is configured and switched on separately from email, so you can send game changes to Discord while email stays off, or use both.
+The webhook channel is configured and switched on separately from email, so you can send game changes to Discord while email stays off or use both.

 Save the destination privately, which never puts it in your shell history: